 In these preschool pumpkin activities, I’ve included an anchor chart that can be displayed to show the life cycle as well as a copy that can be glued into a science journal.
 This also includes fun life cycle cards that can be connected with Link-N-Learns as a chain, threaded with string, or glued on a ribbon.
 I’ve also used this as a fun memory activity!

 Here’s another preschool science activity your students will love!
-When I teach this, I always give my students mini sticky notes so they can label their own pumpkin as I label a large anchor chart.
+When I teach the parts of a pumpkin, I always give my students mini sticky notes so they can label their own pumpkin as I label a large anchor chart.
 This worksheet is a great reinforcement to use after you’ve taught the parts of a pumpkin during your pumpkin themed week.

 I can not wait to bring this activity back this October!!
 This one pumpkin lasted soooooo long.
 We started off by cleaning our pumpkin to build those fine motor skills.